 Review the feedback that you receive on a regular basis, and take note of any recurring issues or complaints, so you can take the appropriate action to correct them.

-Things like hotel performance reports and surveys can certainly give you insights into how your hotels are doing.
-However, let’s not forget the importance of physically evaluating your locations.
+Initiatives like yearly hotel performance reports by third party services and surveys can certainly give you insights into how your hotels are doing.
+However, let’s not forget the importance of physically evaluating your own properties and franchisees on a regular basis.

 To that end, schedule regular site visits so you can inspect and evaluate each hotel’s practices and operations.
 Make this practice easier by using an audit solution like Bindy.
 Bindy allows you to create and configure checklists to ensure that never miss a thing when conducting hotel visits.
 Plus, with features like photo attachments, date stamps, and detailed histories, you can guarantee that any action items are completed in a timely manner.